ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 -   **Consider leaving a one pixel border of transparency around storyboard images of rotated sprites for interpolation to work properly.** osu! does not utilize anti-aliasing around images, and as such this becomes very noticeable if the edges are visible and the sprite is rotated.
 -   **Avoid any noticeable performance issues as much as possible.
 Even being optimized, having consistent frame rates is crucial for the playing experience of the map.** Test play the map during the modding process to confirm this.
--   **Refrain from usage of storyboard sound samples in ways that are easily confused with hitsounds during gameplay.** This goes against the concept of audible feedback, as the sound samples will play independently of any input from the player.
+-   **Refrain from usage of storyboard sound samples in ways that are easily confused with hit sounds during gameplay.** This goes against the concept of audible feedback, as the sound samples will play independently of any input from the player.
 -   **Avoid illogical, conflicting and obsolete commands.** Commands of the same type whose intervals overlap, have their ending time before their start time or are bound to impossible to reach triggers, are either not working as intended or obsolete, and should either be removed or adjusted to work as intended.
 -   **Widescreen support should be turned on if the mapset contains a widescreen storyboard.** Alternatively, if the storyboard is designed for 4:3 resolutions, widescreen support should be turned off.
 This setting will not affect anything within the beatmap without a storyboard being present.
 -   **Make sure the storyboard is optimized as much as possible,** within practical means.